 I am co-leading a collaborative research project, working alongside colleagues to explore the impact of students' well-being on their academic performance and expectations.
 This research involves conducting surveys, primarily targeting Economics students.
 Additionally, I am engaged in a project focused on enhancing students' employability skills in collaboration with the Business School at Beijing Jiaotong University.

 My dedication and contributions to the department have been recognized with the Warwick Excellence Award for personal tutoring in 2021 for my efforts in improving the personal tutoring system.

-With the national and international policy focus of her work previous to joining academia, over the past 16 years, Amira's research has been disseminated more frequently through policy research papers and national and international reports.
-She has worked for different types of organization in Egypt such as the Information and Decision Support Centre serving the prime minister, the minister of planning, the budget committee in the parliament, the UNDP - Egypt and Indonesia, the Egyptian National Competitiveness Council, WHO and the USAID.
+My research trajectory, spanning the past 18 years, has primarily revolved around national and international policy considerations.
+Consequently, my research findings have often been disseminated through policy research papers and in various national and international reports.
+Prior to my academic career, I held positions within diverse organizations in Egypt, including the Information and Decision Support Centre, where I served prominent figures such as the prime minister, the minister of planning, and the budget committee in the parliament.
+I have also collaborated with international entities such as UNDP in Egypt and Indonesia, the Egyptian National Competitiveness Council, WHO, and USAID.

 - Education Economics

 - Labor Economics

 Is a "number of correct answers" identifier in online MCQ tests a good thing?.
 2023.
 Economics Network.
 Ideas Bank. https://doi.org/10.53593/n3596a